 Enterprise development supports the long-term growth and stability of both our business and our economy.
-In procuring raw materials, KBL and BBL recognises that using local suppliers not only supports local entrepreneurship but can also benefit the business commercially.
+KBL and BBL recognise that using local suppliers for their raw material procurement not only supports local entrepreneurship but can also benefit the business commercially.

-Local sourcing is often more cost-effective than importing raw materials, and encouraging enterprise in our supply chains contributes to our economy.
-We continue to work closely with our suppliers to secure quality goods and services, protect against reputation risk while at the same time creating employment and opportunities to empower Batswana entrepreneurs and to improve the standard of living in our communities.
+Local sourcing is often more costeffective than importing raw materials, and encouraging enterprise in our supply chains directly contributes to our economy.
+Our close collaboration with suppliers continues to ensure that we procure high quality goods and services to protect against reputation risk.
+At the same we are facilitating employment creation and providing opportunities for Batswana entrepreneurs to be empowered and to improve their standard of living and that of their employees.

-Local spend has increased from P110,889,271 in 2010 to P115,919,638; a rise of 4.5%.
-We have stepped up our coal procurement from Morupule Colliery and local supplies of raw materials such as maize grits and equipment such as shrink film trays.
-We have also increased our focus on raising suppliers' awareness of responsible sourcing.
-To this end, we require that our suppliers act ethically by not polluting the environment, by adhering to policies and procedures that govern the use of natural resources and promoting employee welfare through HIV/AIDS policies.
+Local spend for the Group has increased from P159,043,882 in 2012 to P220,592,785, signifying an increase of 38.7%.
+We have stepped up our coal procurement from Morupule colliery and our purchases of raw materials such as maize grits and sugar from local suppliers.
+We have also increased our focus on raising our suppliers' awareness of responsible sourcing practices.
+To this end, require that our suppliers act ethically by not polluting the environment, by adhering to policies and procedures that govern the use of natural resources and by promoting employee welfare through HIV/AIDS policies.